Emute-Lab-Instruments/uSEQ/docs/useq.md

 ## `swr`

-Read the value of the switch rotary encoder switch
+Read the value of the rotary encoder switch

 ```
 (q0 (print (swr)))